delivervaluedaily/manifesto/README.md

 Some situations do warrant spending time doing R&D or planning up front.
 But they should also be done with a "Deliver value daily" approach, and should focus on derisking later phases and empowering them to act on feedback.

-In other words, having a value chain and delivering value to the next step is acceptable if value moves through the chain frequently and allows for flexibility within subsequent steps.
+Put another way: having a value chain and delivering value to the next step is acceptable if value moves through the chain frequently and allows for flexibility within subsequent steps.

 ## But... what if I try to deliver, but in fact I can't?